pannaf/valkyrie/README.md

 | --|-- |

 Check out a full walkthrough of using V from onboarding to goal setting to workout planning in [this loom](https://www.loom.com/share/9ab12783ef204f6daf834d149b17906a?sid=19b5cfab-7156-42a3-b2b7-301088cfb9bd).

+> [!IMPORTANT]
+> This will only be runnable after you've setup the code, your virtual environment, environment variables, and PostgreSQL tables as outlined in [Setup](#setup) above.

 To run V:
 ```bash